 - 1. With direction from the P&PE Committee, the city clerk shall coordinate and schedule appointive officer annual reviews. - 2.
+Annually, appointive officers shall present their annual report, including past year accomplishments and strategic goals and objectives for the upcoming year, to the P&PE Committee.
+Once approved by the P&PE Committee the report will be forwarded to the city council for approval. - 3.
 The city council shall meet in closed session to conduct a performance evaluation of an appointive officer.
-The council may appoint one or more of its members to be the point of contact with the appointive officer and the Human Resources Department for the negotiation of any compensation adjustments. - 3.
+The council may appoint one or more of its members to be the point of contact with the appointive officer and the Human Resources Department for the negotiation of any compensation adjustments. - 4.
 Final approval of compensation adjustments, by resolution or contract, shall be made at an open meeting of the city council.